chilops/workbook/Interview & Concepts.md

 ### **9Q.
 What are Secrets in Kubernetes?**<!-- {"collapsed":true} -->

-A **Secret** in Kubernetes is an API object that stores sensitive data, such as passwords, OAuth tokens, SSH keys, and other credentials.
-Unlike ConfigMaps, Secrets are specifically designed to handle sensitive information and provide a secure way to manage such data in your cluster.
+In Kubernetes, a **Secret** is used to store sensitive information, such as passwords, tokens, and keys.
+Unlike ConfigMaps, which store non-sensitive data, Secrets are specifically designed to keep your important information secure and encrypted.

 \

-Here’s a brief overview:
+For example, if your application needs to connect to a database, you can use a Secret to store the database password.
+This way, the password isn't hard-coded into your application, and it's protected from being exposed.

-- **Storage**: Stores sensitive information in base64-encoded format (though not encrypted by default).
+\

-- **Usage**: Can be used in Pods as environment variables, mounted as files in volumes, or accessed directly by the application.
+In a nutshell, Secrets help keep your sensitive data safe and separate from your application code.

-- **Purpose**: Provides a secure method to manage and distribute sensitive information to applications without embedding it directly in the application code or container images.
+\

 Secrets help keep your application’s sensitive data secure, reducing the risk of exposing confidential information.